What Is Data Integrity and How Can It Be Protected?

 Neuron uses the Hedera network to keep its real-time data secure.
 Hedera's low fees make it an ideal solution due to the large volume of recorded real-time data.

 Businesses need to maintain data integrity, but it is essential in many areas.
 Hedera's work with Project Starling focuses on preserving the accurate presentation of history.
-Inaccurate data can lead to severe consequences for businesses and customers.
+Inaccurate data can lead to severe consequences for businesses and their customers.
 However, the value of preserving data integrity for historical photos and news accounts can't be measured.

 Many data security projects turn to the Hedera network for its secure ledger technology and low, predictable fees.